NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Advanced_Search.md

 ### "!=" operator - NOT EQUAL

-The "`!=`" operator is used to search for files where the value of the specified field does not match the specified value.
+The "!=" operator is used to search for files where the value of the specified field does not match the specified value.

-The "`!=`" operator will not match a field that has no value (i.e. a field that is empty).
-For example, `gender != male` will only match cases who have a gender and the gender is not male.
+The "!=" operator will not match a field that has no value (i.e. a field that is empty).
+For example, 'gender != male' will only match cases who have a gender and the gender is not male.
 To find cases other than male or with no gender populated, you would need to type gender != male or gender is missing.

 Example: